mentlsve/CarND-Behavioral-Cloning-P3/writeup_report.md

 In the above visualisation the two chrominance components U and V seem to separate on-track and off-track quite good, so I would guess this is the reason why this is a more suitable color space to train on.

 This above steps happen in the generator and outside the model.
 In the model itself the image additionally gets normalized and cropped.

-Original image
-![alt text][center]

-Cropped portion which is fed to the first convolutional layer (after normalization)
+The cropped portion is then fed to the first convolutional layer (after normalization)
-![alt text][cropped]
+![cropped_portion][cropped_portion]

 #### Training process